django-cms/django-filer/README-Finder.md

 * `finder.contrib.image.svg`, assure that `reportlab` and `svglib` are installed.
 * Postgres as a database, install `psycopg2` or `psycopg2-binary` if available for your platform.

-Each realm requires two storage backends.
+Each root folder requires two storage backends.
 One for the public files and one for their thumbnails and/or samples.
 Add these storage backends to the `STORAGES` setting in your `settings.py`:

 ```python
 STORAGES = {